 With your fingers, add the olive oil to the mixture and mix well.

 With your fingers, add the water and create a dough.
 Turn the dough out onto a floured surface and knead 4 or 5 times to create a dough ball.
 Divide dough into 8 pieces with a pastry cutter, cover and let rest for 20 minutes.

-Preheat oven to 450 degrees F. Line baking sheets with parchment paper.
+Preheat oven to 450 degrees F (we use the “surround” option on our Miele speed oven).
+Line baking sheets with parchment paper.

 Working with one piece of dough at a time, flatten the piece enough that it will fit in your pasta roller.
 Pass the dough through the pasta roller on each setting down to level 5.